-First off, were there any changes to the local network before the print spooler crashed?
 Sometimes introducing a new printer or updating a driver can cause unexpected issues, and print spooler crashing is one of the earliest symptoms.
-To fix the print spooler problems—at least temporarily—you can try taking the new printer offline or rolling back the driver to the previous version until you can determine how to re-implement the changes without the ill effects.
+To fix print spooler problems—at least temporarily—you can try taking the new printer offline or rolling back the driver to the previous version until you can determine how to re-implement the changes without the ill effects.

-That kind of long-term thinking is what has prompted many organizations to abandon temperamental print spoolers and migrate to PrinterLogic as their primary enterprise printing solution.
-With PrinterLogic, the kinds of driver conflicts that frequently cause print spooler crashing are virtually nonexistent on account of its stability and superior driver management.
+Frequent spooler errors have prompted many organizations to abandon the temperamental print server structure and migrate to a serverless printing solution.
+With PrinterLogic’s direct IP printing infrastructure, the kinds of driver conflicts that often cause print spooler crashing are virtually nonexistent.
+That’s because of its stability and superior driver management.
 And unlike print servers, PrinterLogic is so robust that it enables your end users to continue printing as normal—even in the rare event of a server outage.

-You also enjoy centralized management of printers across the enterprise, which means you can deploy, alter and remove printers anywhere in the organization from a single pane of glass.
+Plus, you get centralized management of printers across your enterprise.
+So you can deploy, alter, and remove printers anywhere in the organization from a single pane of glass.
 End users can identify and install nearby printers themselves with a single click and without having to call the service desk for assistance.
-Plus PrinterLogic gives you the opportunity to add next-gen Mobile Printing, Secure Printing and Print Auditing functionality quickly and seamlessly.
+Even better, PrinterLogic gives you the opportunity to add next-gen Mobile Printing, Secure Printing, and Off-Network Printing quickly and seamlessly.